manjitkumar/library/README.md

 # Library

-Library is a sample project to demonstarte the usage of DoSFilter middleware.
+Library is a sample project to demonstrate the usage of DoSFilter middleware.

 # DoSFilter Middleware